March On! (Moving Forward)

 Giving Opportunities

-Paths of Heart welcomes and appreciates your generous donations as we continue to bolster our finances and return to regular Sunday gatherings.
-During the pandemic, online donations became increasingly important to our organization, and are always gratefully accepted on our website, https://www.pathsofheart.org/donate/.
-There is an option for recurring monthly donations, if you so choose.
+Paths of Heart welcomes and appreciates your generous donations in support of our gatherings and other events!
+Remember, we are a 501(c)(3) non-profit organization, so your donations are tax deductible.
+Many folks find online donations very convenient and these are always gratefully accepted on our website, https://www.pathsofheart.org/donate/ There is an option for recurring monthly donations, if you so choose.
 We have also added Venmo as an easy way to donate to Paths of Heart!
 Just type in @PathsofHeart to find us in the Venmo app.
-Thanks so much for supporting the continuation of Paths of Heart.
-Remember, we are a 501(c)(3) non-profit organization, so your donations are tax deductible!

 Another easy way to further support Paths of Heart is through the King Soopers Community Rewards Program – If you shop at KS and have a rewards card, you can “link” it to Paths of Heart and King Soopers will donate a portion of your dollars spent (around 5%) to our non-profit.
 Go to https://www.kingsoopers.com/i/community/community-rewards to sign up and link your card.
 Our organization name is Paths of Heart and organization number is RG782.
 Let us know if you want help signing up!
 This one small gesture (by just 25 or so families at this point) helps to generate over $1,000 a year for Paths of Heart, so we appreciate your consideration in participating in this valuable program!!